-It would be easy to back down from topping an album that was a total masterpiece and easily one of the top blackened death metal albums of all time, but BEHEMOTH don’t exist to toil in irrelevant scene-bred persecution.
+It would be easy to back down from topping an album that was a total masterpiece and easily one of the top blackened death metal albums of all time, but BEHEMOTH doesn’t exist to toil in irrelevant scene-bred persecution.
 They went for the throat.

 Let me give you a stream of conscious breakdown of what I took in on my third listen: ‘Little kids doing creepy shit’ intro.
 “Wolves ov Siberia” is heavy as hell and they named a beer after it, too (I gotta get my hands on that beer).

-“God = Dog” kicks in and even though I saw a super elaborate video for this lead single, it sounds ever more dynamic without being side tracked by the theatrics.
+“God = Dog” kicks in and even though I saw a super elaborate video for this lead single, it sounds ever more dynamic without being sidetracked by the theatrics.
 (Video included below.)
 “Ecclesia Diabolica Catholica” rocks awesome black n roll.
 Some sweet fucking trumpet instrumentation reminiscent of (but not copying) ‘The Satanist’.

 AHHHH, “Bartzabel” is next.
 Just saw a video for this, too (also below).
 Similar to their first single, this video is really over the top.
 Slowing it down a bit with some monkish chanting and shit like that.
 I wonder where Nergal gets these sick costumes.
 They’re probably custom made.
 But what happens to them after the tour cycle (I gotta get my hands on that sweet evil Pope headdress)?
 No chance, he probably wears them around Poland, casually.

 “If Crucifixion Was Not Enough…” hahaha, what a dick title.
-Usually if you nail somebody to a cross, it’s enough.
-In a lot of ways this song serves to represent the meat of what BEHEMOTH is all about these days.
+Usually, if you nail somebody to a cross, it’s enough.
+In a lot of ways, this song serves to represent the meat of what BEHEMOTH is all about these days.
 The vocals are as brutal as ever and the music is heavy, but it’s being finessed in a way that makes it sound superior to the status quo.

 “Angelvs XIII“.
 Ok, so I heard some mustached crybaby bitching about this song on YouTube.
 I don’t do this for a living or anything, but if you think the band sounds awkward or lost within the context of this song, well… you sound lost and awkward in the context of your stupid channel where you feel it is necessary to slash at a band’s progress for the glorification of your own ego.

 “SABBATH MATER“!!!!
-Do a double take, this is one of my favorite BEHEMOTH songs ever.
+Do a double-take, this is one of my favorite BEHEMOTH songs ever.
 One of their best melodies and heaviest end riff in one song?
 “Havohej Pantocrater” mixes the little kid gang vocals, crazy shouting, black metal, and rock n roll.
 Even in the latter half of their album, BEHEMOTH is doing stuff that’s not gonna be a single, but it still aggressively seeks to impress.
 There’s all kinds of fucking craftsmanship to putting these multi-layered pieces in order.

 “Rom 5:8“.
 Nergal sounding like a total beast, juxtapose with some ov their more melodic instrumentation.
 “We Are the Next 1000 Years” and “Coagvla” (outro) close the album on a note of triumph.
-My only minor complaint is the the outro was such a marching anthem of glory, that it seemed a bit rushed clocking in under three minutes.
-That easily could have been a heroic 12 minute finale.
+My only minor complaint is the outro was such a marching anthem of glory, that it seemed a bit rushed clocking in under three minutes.
+That easily could have been a heroic 12-minute finale.